Resident Evil: Afterlife

 With a budget of $60 million, principal photography began on September 29, 2009, in Toronto, Canada, and wrapped in December 2009.
 Roberts began filming his scenes on October 10, 2009 and finished in about ten weeks.
 Anderson used James Cameron's Fusion Camera System, or more specifically a Sony F35 camera.

-: Afterlife is an science fiction film written and directed by Paul W. S. Anderson, and starring Milla Jovovich, Ali Larter, Wentworth Miller, Kim Coates, Spencer Locke, Boris Kodjoe and Shawn Roberts.
+: Afterlife is an science fiction action written and directed by Paul W. S. Anderson, and starring Milla Jovovich, Ali Larter, Wentworth Miller, Kim Coates, Spencer Locke, Boris Kodjoe and Shawn Roberts.
 It is the fourth installment in a series of based loosely on Capcom’s survival horror video game series Resident Evil.

 With a budget of $60 million, principal photography began on September 29, 2009, in Toronto, Canada, and wrapped in December 2009.
 Roberts began filming his scenes on October 10, 2009 and finished in about ten weeks.
 Anderson used James Cameron's Fusion Camera System, or more specifically a Sony F35 camera.